Global Trade Item Number (GTIN) – GS1 India

 • GS1–128 – GS1-128 Barcodes are the barcodes mainly used for the shipping process among retailers.
 These barcodes are the standard barcodes that provide a lot of data and also the meaning of data throughout the supply chain.

-There are many more linear barcodes available such as Codabar, ITF, Industrial 2 of 5, Standard 2 of 5 (IATA), MSI Plessey, and Intelligent Mail Barcode etc.
+There are many more linear barcodes available such as Codabar, ITF, Industrial 2 of 5, Standard 2 of 5 (IATA), MSI Plessey, and Intelligent Mail Barcode, etc.

-Two-dimensional (2D) barcodes / matrix codes
+Two-dimensional (2D) barcodes/matrix codes

 A two-dimensional (2D) barcode converts data using dots, squares, and shapes, storing information both vertically and horizontally.
-It’s ideal for web addresses, text, images, and coupons, and also very much capable of holding up to 7,089 characters.
+It’s ideal for web addresses, text, images, and coupons, and is also very capable of holding up to 7,089 characters.

-• PDF417 : PDF417 is a 2D Barcode, used in a variety of applications such as transport, inventory management and identification cards.
+• PDF417: PDF417 is a 2D Barcode, used in a variety of applications such as transport, inventory management, and identification cards.

-• Data Matrix: A Data Matrix is a 2D code having black and white dots arranged in a square/rectangular pattern, known as matrix.
+• Data Matrix: A Data Matrix is a 2D code having black and white dots arranged in a square/rectangular pattern, known as a matrix.
 The information encoded in this matrix can be text or numeric data.

 • QR Code: QR code (Quick Response Code) is a two-dimensional Barcode that can be easily read with the help of a digital device.
 They are used to track the information of the products in a supply chain and also used in marketing & advertising campaigns.